Saxons and Vikings - May bank holiday weekend

 A new Viking leader, Guthrum, has launched a surprise attack and the Norsemen have captured the important town of Wareham in Purbeck.

 Alfred has gathered his army and marched south to expel them.
 But Wareham is defended by stout earthworks and a frontal assault would be too costly, so Alfred is forced to lay siege to his own town.
 Now watch as the drama unfolds ...

-You'll get to witness authentic battle re-enactments, join the ranks as a young warrior and stroll through the Saxon living history display.
+You'll get to witness authentic battle re-enactments, join the ranks as a little warrior and stroll through the Saxon living history display.